leapmotion/os-controls/src/components/library/README.md

   initialization of the material at runtime (parallel to the concept of shaders being compiled and linked at runtime).
 - DONE: Ensure that all types of uniforms can be set via GLShader (in particular, arrays and structures of uniforms).
-- Add SceneGraph and Camera.
-Keep Projection [matrix], get rid of ModelView (because its stack is replaced by SceneGraph) and perhaps use an AffineTransform<DIM> class instead.
-- Abstracting the choice of a particular linear algebra library (Eigen in our case) out.
-  This will require some prototyping and code review.
 - DONE: Determine if exception safety is a good enough reason to include GLShaderBindingScopeGuard, otherwise get rid of it.
 It has been decided that exception safety, along with a uniformized resource binding/unbinding convention is a good enough reason to have this.